Alisson, Oblak and Ederson lead nominees for inaugural Trophee Yachine | Goal.com

 Alisson, Jan Oblak and Ederson are among the nominees for the inaugural Trophee Yachine, a new goalkeeper award introduced by France Football, organisers of the Ballon d'Or.

-Tottenham's Hugo Lloris, Barcelona's Marc-André ter Stegen and Manuel Neuer of Bayern Munich are also among the nominees.
+Tottenham's Hugo Lloris, Barcelona's Marc-Andre ter Stegen and Manuel Neuer of Bayern Munich are also among the contenders.

 Despite the creation of this award, nominees remain eligible for the main Ballon d'Or prize, with Lloris, Alisson and Ter Stegen on that shortlist.